 Berries are overflowing with antioxidants and may minimize the chance of developing cancer or some brain diseases.
 You can add berries to your oatmeal, eat them as a snack, or use as an ingredient of healthy desserts.

 Olive oil is a shining example of a “good fat” all fitness blogs can’t stop harping on about.
-It possesses antioxidants and anti-inflammatory properties, and improve cholesterol levels.
-Use it as a dressing for a salad and you will live a longer and healthier life.
+It possesses antioxidants and anti-inflammatory properties, and may improve cholesterol levels.
+Use it as a dressing for a salad and you could live a longer and healthier life.

 Do you think it’s a coincidence, that in almost all of the areas which are famous for the longevity of the people who live there, fish is consumed regularly?
 Not at all!
-Fish is rich in fatty acids DHA and EPA, which boost your brain and nervous system.
-Eating it twice a week may lower your risk of dementia.
+Fish is rich in omega-3 fatty acids DHA and EPA, which are important for the health of your brain and nervous system.
+Eating fish twice a week may lower your risk of dementia.
 Due to the presence of Omega-3 fats, salmon and trout can reduce the “bad” cholesterol and triglycerides, helping you ease the inflammation that leads to atherosclerosis.
 You can cook fish in lots of different ways – roast it, make a fish soup, bake a fish pie – whatever you prefer.

 Eating a handful of beans 3-4 times a week may be a wise choice if you want to improve your health.
 They prolongate the feeling of satiation, promoting weight loss.
 Due to the high content of fiber, beans may boost your digestion and help reduce the risk of heart diseases, diabetes, and obesity.
 Add them to your soup, salad, or stew them in tomato paste.
 It’s up to you.